 - To provide you with necessary and appropriate services

-We process personal data because as a Public Body, we provide a Public Task in supporting organisation in the cultural, creative, hospitality, events and sports sector in accordance with Localism Act 2011.
+We process personal data because as a Public Body, we provide a Public Task in supporting organisations in the cultural, creative, hospitality, events and sports sector in accordance with Localism Act 2011.
 Without the personal data we will not be able to perform our Public Task.
 We will only use your data for performing our Public Task and not for any other purpose.

 What information do we collect about you?